 If you have a cracked tooth, infected tooth, or severe tooth pain, you may need a root canal.
 While you may fear the pain of a root canal, the procedure itself is actually no more painful than having a filling placed.
-Dr. Leonard Hess, your local dentist in Monroe NC, offers expert level care and comfortable dental treatments for patients of all ages in Union County and beyond.
+Dr. Leonard Hess, your local dentist in Monroe NC, offers expert-level care and comfortable dental treatments for patients of all ages in Union County and beyond.
+Dr. Hess provides Root Canal therapy as a general dentistry service in his Monroe, North Carolina office.

 What is a root canal?